About

 • Matilda - Spring Musical

-The Concordia Prep Theatre Department presented an outstanding production of Matilda to sold-out crowds the last weekend in April.
+The Theatre Department presented an outstanding production of Matilda to sold-out crowds the last weekend in April.
 The cast, crew, and pit consisted of Upper and Middle School students.

 • Aberdeen Proving Ground Field Trip